CORPFIN 6009OL - SMSF Best Practice

 General Course Information

-Course Code CORPFIN 6009OL Course SMSF Best Practice Coordinating Unit International Centre for Financial Services Term Semester 1 Level Postgraduate Coursework Location/s Online Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Course Description This subject will provide students with an underpinning in the concepts and theories of SMSF operations.
+Course Code CORPFIN 6009OL Course SMSF Best Practice Coordinating Unit Business School Term Semester 2 Level Postgraduate Coursework Location/s Online Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Course Description This subject will provide students with an underpinning in the concepts and theories of SMSF operations.
 Students will consolidate their existing knowledge and skills base and extend this into complex SMSF scenarios.

 Students will study and evaluate complex financial retirement scenarios to identify best practice methods of SMSF operations

 As one of three core subjects in this qualification, students will also be given the opportunity to develop their critical thinking, problem solving and communication skills.